DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-06-01-message-passing-in-object-oriented-programming.md

     So belows are some important properties of OOP that Alan Kay suggests:
     - Message Passing
     - Encapsulation

+        About encapsulation concept, we can read up on the article [Encapsulation in Object Oriented Programming](https://ducmanhphan.github.io/2019-12-19-encapsulation-in-object-oriented-programming)

     - Dynamic Binding

+        It can also be called Late binding concept.

 2. Message Passing concept

 <br>